nsblunt/deep-hk-map/README.md

 various properties of chemical and lattice systems.
 In particular, the code can learn the mapping from the local density to the wave function and other ground-state properties.
-This mapping from the density to the wave function is the map guaranteed to exist from the Hohenberg-Kohn theorem.
+This mapping from the density to the wave function is the map known to exist from the Hohenberg-Kohn theorem.

 This code is in development.
 It currently uses the one-dimensional spinless Hubbard model.
 This system has been studied using a similar approach in the following papers, which have influenced this work:

-Javier Robledo Moreno, Giuseppe Carleo, Antoine Georges Physical Review Letters 125, 076402 (2020)
+Javier Robledo Moreno, Giuseppe Carleo, Antoine Georges, Physical Review Letters 125, 076402 (2020)

-M. Michael Denner, Mark H. Fischer, Titus Neupert Physical Review Research 2, 033388 (2020)
+M. Michael Denner, Mark H. Fischer, Titus Neupert, Physical Review Research 2, 033388 (2020)

 The code can generate its own training data, which is obtained by applying random potentials to a given lattice model.
-Examples of usage are given in the examples directory.

 ## Usage